stevenaeola/gitpitch/prog/js_objects/README.md

 ## Prototypal Inheritance

 - Every object has a property `__proto__` which refers to another object
-- If a property isn't found in an object's own properties, then __proto__ is checked
+- If a property isn't found in an object's own properties, then `__proto__` is checked
-- Every function (which is also an object) has a property `prototype` which can be used when creating an object
+- Every function has a property `prototype` which can be used when creating an object
 - The `new` keyword is used with a constructor function to create an object and set its `__proto__`
 - Read more at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)